Fried Smelt That Stay Crispy (No Batter Needed)

 - Remove entrails.

-- Once smelts are cleaned, place in cold, salted water for approximately 1 hour.
+- Once smelts are cleaned, place them in cold, salted water for approximately one hour.

 - Drain